-In her experience, a lot of the pain and stress we experience in the body, mind and emotions correlates with internal and external conflicts.
+In her experience, a lot of the stress and pain we experience in the body, mind, and emotions correlates with internal and external conflicts.
 And when we resolve these conflicts, the resistance and tension we were previously experiencing, transforms into creative fuel and energy.

 She is also a Certified Intercultural Trainer and Coach, a Certified Theaterpädagoge and in 2016 she decided to get a Doula Diploma due to the overwhelming number of pregnant women who were coming to her for help.

-Aninia’s passion and optimistic approach to life allows her to not only help her clients with pain, stress and conflict, but to also invite a sense of play and playfulness back into their lives.
+Aninia’s passion and optimistic approach to life allow her to not only help her clients with stress, pain, and conflict but to also invite a sense of play and playfulness back into their lives.

 Certifications & Trainings

 2016 Seth Godin’s altMBA

 2013 Qualified Grinberg Method Practitioner